 There is abundant evidence that the defendants were operating a fraudulent investment scheme.
 The scheme began with the sale of preferred shares in OIG, which is registered in the Cayman Islands.
 The shares promised a 12% dividend that was to be derived from trading by a related company: first, Oasis Global FX, Limited and then Oasis Global FX, S.A. - i.e., the Oasis Pools.
-These companies were registered in New Zealand and Belize, respectively, and were purportedly introducing brokers that would trade currencies or currency-related contracts.
+These companies were registered in New Zealand and Belize, respectively, and were purportedly introducing brokers that would trade currencies or currencyrelated contracts.
 The 12% return was to be derived from trading profits and transaction income earned by the brokers.
-The preferred shares were sold to investors through a private placement memorandum that contained significant false representations and omitted numerous material facts, including that

-DaCorta, the "Chief Investment Officer," was prohibited from currency trading through a prior regulatory action in the United States.
+The preferred shares were sold to investors through a private placement memorandum that contained significant false representations and omitted numerous material facts, including that DaCorta, the "Chief Investment Officer," was prohibited from currency trading through a prior regulatory action in the United States.
 As the scheme grew, other companies - Oasis Management and Satellite Holdings - were used to gather investments and funnel them into the scheme.
 Preferred shareholders became purported "lenders" who were told they were lending money to certain defendants.
 Investors were regularly sent statements showing an account with a principal amount and accrued and accruing earnings.
 All of this was false, as confirmed by defendant Anile's guilty plea.

 As the scheme matured, the perpetrators created a website that investors could access to view their purported accounts.
-Investors' account pages showed that they were credited with a 1% "interest" payment each month and, on a daily basis, a portion of purported trading income earned by the scheme's trading entity.4 The scheme was successful and proliferated because of the continued deception of the investors with respect to their purported accounts.
-They were led to believe that they held valuable loan accounts that continually earned money when, in fact, the scheme appears to have been insolvent since its inception.
-As an example, when the CFTC stopped the scheme in April 2019, the fraudulent
+Investors' account pages showed that they were credited with a 1% "interest" payment each month and, on a daily basis, a portion of purported trading income earned by the scheme's trading entity.4 The scheme was successful and proliferated because of the continued

-&lt;sup>4 Specifically, many investors were told by those perpetrating the scheme that the investors would receive a portion of the "spread pay" that Oasis Global FX, S.A. earned from its purported role as a broker of forex transactions for OIG.
+4 Specifically, many investors were told by those perpetrating the scheme that the investors would receive a portion of the "spread pay" that Oasis Global FX, S.A. earned from its purported role as a broker of forex transactions for OIG.
 The spread pay, however, was nothing more than a markup on all transactions and served to increase the losses in the OIG account.
 No spread pay (or any portion thereof) was ever distributed to an investor.
 Rather, it was a ruse used to deceive investors into believing that they were receiving enhanced returns when, in fact, fictitious amounts were being credited to their fraudulent accounts.
-In truth, Oasis Global FX, S.A. and its traders conducted continually and routinely unprofitable trades and lost almost all the investors' money.
-The fabrication of returns based on purported spread pay was an integral part of the system through which the perpetrators lured investors into the scheme.
+In truth, Oasis Global FX, S.A. and its traders conducted continually and routinely unprofitable trades and lost almost all (footnote cont'd)

-website showed investors that they were owed an aggregate of over \$120 million.
+deception of the investors with respect to their purported accounts.
+They were led to believe that they held valuable loan accounts that continually earned money when, in fact, the scheme appears to have been insolvent since its inception.
+As an example, when the CFTC stopped the scheme in April 2019, the fraudulent website showed investors that they were owed an aggregate of over \$120 million.
 In truth, OIG only had assets of approximately \$10 million and was losing money continually.

-The Receiver's preliminary analysis indicates that a total of approximately \$80 million was raised from investors.
-An analysis from the beginning of 2017 indicates that approximately \$20 million was deposited for trading, which resulted in substantial losses.
+The Receiver's preliminary analysis indicates that a total of approximately \$80 million was raised from investors.5 An analysis from the beginning of 2017 indicates that approximately \$20 million was deposited for trading, which resulted in substantial losses.
 The remainder of the money raised from investors was used to make Ponzi payments to other investors, to pay expenses to perpetuate the scheme, and to enrich the defendants.
 Through the claims process discussed below in Section VI, investors and other creditors have submitted hundreds of claims totaling approximately \$70 million.